Introduction:

 Academic Year: Late September to early June

-Fall: Early September to early-December
+Fall: Early September to mid-December

 Spring: Early January to early June